 Hot Chocolate Drop in for Year 7+

-From 15th January 2019 we will be inviting any Year 7+ pupils to drop into school for a cup of hot chocolate and a catch up between 3.45 and 4.30pm. on Tuesdays.
+Each September we will be inviting any Year 7+ pupils to drop into school for a cup of hot chocolate and a catch up between 3.30 and 4.30pm. on the first Tuesday of each month.
 We would love to hear how you are getting on in your new schools and you can always be sure of a friendly, familiar face and a listening ear.
 Hope to see you soon!

 Calling all past pupils!